kaanoguzhan/Autoclicker/README.md

-A very simple Autoclicker with random delays
+A very simple Autoclicker with random delays on Pyton37

 If you just want to use the program:

-1)run "Compile & Run.bat"
+0) !!
+You must have Python installed !!

+1) run "Run.bat"

 That's it.

-Now you can use either "AutoClicker with Log" or "AutoClicker without Log"